endergreen12/pjsekai-frida-scripts/README.md

 - ENABLE_THIRD_PERSON

   As the name suggests

+- changeFOV

+  As the name suggests

+- targetFOV

+  Specify the fov value that will be applied when changeFOV is true

 For reverseTargetJudge and removeMeshOffTrack please note that they might not work because not every track of every MV has the same name